According to a report showed up on Forbes, Ford will use Google’s autonomous drive technology soon.

 Insurance: Car insurance premiums will decrease.
 The main cause of higher premiums is accidents and reduction in this number will make premiums cheaper.

-Another contributing factor is people will be able to lend, rent and borrow cars easier, as the cars can drive where they are needed.
-At present, most of the time our cars wait for us uselessly, occupying parking spaces.
-But imagine cars with the ability to drive and carry others instead of idly waiting for us.
-There will be times when you might want to keep your car just for yourself, but we are speaking on average.
-It means the operational time of cars on average will increase, which in turn means, the same total amount of transportation we need as a society will be achieved by a fewer amount of cars.
-Today, if you wanted to lend your car , he or she would need to come to your physical location to get your car and the keys.
-This will actually make it kind of redundant and very inconvenient to get your car because in order to get to your location, that person would need to use another car or at least some sort of transportation.
-Car renting, borrowing, and taxi concepts will be transformed this way.
-You may not even have to be near your car to start it.
-Just enter your credentials by a phone app or on the internet, and it will start your car for you through its internet connection.
-You then tell your car where to go and when to come back.
-So the “Kitt, I need you to get me out of here, you copy?” in the old “Knight Rider” TV Series will become reality.
+Another contributing factor is that the people will be able to lend, rent and borrow cars easier, as the cars can just drive where they are needed.
+At present, most of the time our cars just wait for us uselessly, occupying parking space.
+But imagine them being able to drive and carry others instead of just waiting for us.
+This will not happen always, still you might want to keep your car just for yourself but it will happen anyway and we are talking about average here.
+It means the operational time of cars on average will increase, which in turn means, the same total amount of transportation we need as a society will be achieved by less number of cars.
+Today even if you wanted to lend your car to someone, he or she would need to come to your physical location to get your car and the keys.
+This will actually make it kind of redundant and very inconvenient to get your car because in order to get to where you are, they would need to use another car or at least some sort of transportation.
+Car renting, borrowing and taxi concepts will be transformed this way.
+You may not even have to be near your car to start your car.
+Just enter your credentials by a phone app or on the internet, and it will start your car for you through its internet connection and you tell your car where to go and when to come back.
+So the “kitt, I need you to get me out of here, you copy?” in the old “Knight Rider” TV Series will become reality.
 There may even be internet sites or phone apps arranging all these instantly between people who want to lend or borrow.
-Or you just go to the street the old way and pull a cab – without a driver.
-The cab will be able to operate for longer hours than a regular cab, as it has no driver with the need to eat or sleep.
-This in turn means less taxis on the road.
-The details of the whole system will naturally smooth itself out in time, but you get the point.
+Or you just go to the street the old way and pull a cab – without a driver, which basically operates for much longer hours than a regular cab as it has no driver to wait for when he sleeps or eats, which means less taxi on the road also.
+The details of the whole system will naturally smooth itself out in time of course but you get the point.

-What are auto manufacturers working on:
+• What are auto manufacturers working on: